Xtrah/IT2810-P2/README.md

 #### Responsive layout

 To make the layout of our web application responsive, we included a number of features to ensure flexibility in terms of scaling.
 Media queries were used to create breakpoints for differnet screen sizes and we used percentages to make the width of content wrappers dynamic.
+We chose to use only a single breakpoint at `960px` because we felt that this was a fitting pixel width for wrapping the layout.
+Additional breakpoints were considered, but we found it to be uneccessary.
 Additionally we used flexbox to implement dynamic layouts using automatic wrapping and alignment.
-We chose to use only a single breakpoint at `960px`.
 For the statistics, Highcharts already included dynamic scaling.
 Our solution has made the website easy to navigate and use when the screens become small, such as on a phone or small tablet.

-Furthermore, we did not use viewport when creating and styling the layout of our web application.
-We came up with solutions we felt were solid in terms of responsiveness and scalability, and when we started considering using viewport, we concluded that this would require too much additional work to justify implemeting it.
+Furthermore, we did not use the viewport when creating and styling the layout of our web application.
+The viewport can be used to ensure that the size of layout elements look good on all screen sizes.
+Since smaller phones have a high pixel density, `px` is not neccesserally a good unit to use considering scalability.
+Using the viewport meta tag, one can set different scales to compensate for this.
+However, we have used percentage units, which bases itself upon the size of parent containers.
+We could also have used `vw` and `vh` since these are based off of the viewport, but chose to use what felt natural in terms of previous experience, which was percentages.
+In the end we came up with solutions we felt were solid in terms of responsiveness and scalability, and when we started considering using viewport, we concluded that it would require too much additional work to justify implemeting it.

 ## 🧪 Testing